-- If line 10 is less than \$2,500, check the appropriate box in line 15 and go to Part 3.
+- If line 10 is less than \$2,500, check the appropriate box in - line 15 and go to Part 3.

-- If you reported \$50,000 or less in taxes during the lookback period (see below), you are a monthly schedule depositor unless the \$100,000 Next-Day Deposit Rule discussed in section 11 of Pub.
+If you reported \$50,000 or less in taxes during the lookback period (see below), you are a monthly schedule depositor unless the \$100,000 Next-Day Deposit Rule discussed in section 11 of Pub.
 15 (Circular E) applies.
 Check the appropriate box on line 15 and fill out your tax liability for each month in the quarter.

 - Month 1

 - Month 2

 - Month 3

-Total tax liability for the quarter
+Total tax liability for quarter

-Note that your total tax liability for the quarter must equal vour total taxes shown on line 10.
-If it does not, your tax deposits and payments may not be counted as timely.
+Note that your total tax liability for the quarter must equal your total taxes shown on line 10.
+If it does not, your tax deposits and payments may not be counted as timely are a semiweekly schedule depositor and report your liabilities on line 15 instead of on Schedule B (Form 941) you may be assessed an "averaged" failure-to-deposit (FTD) penalty.
+See Deposit Penalties in section 11 of Pub.
+15 (Circular E) for more information.

 You are a monthly schedule depositor for the calendar year if the amount of your Form 941 taxes reported for the lookback period is \$50,000 or less.
 The lookback period is the four consecutive quarters ending on June 30 of the prior year.
-For 2005, the lookback period begins July 1, 2003, and ends June 30, 2004.
+For 2007, the lookback period begins July 1, 2005, and ends June 30, 2006.
 For details on the deposit rules, see section 11 of Pub.
 15 (Circular E).

 This is a summary of your monthly tax liability, not a summary of deposits you made.
-If you do not properly report your liabilities when required or if you are a semiweekly schedule depositor and report your liabilities on line 15 instead of on Schedule B (Form 941) you may be assessed an "averaged" failure-to-deposit (FTD) penalty.
-See Deposit Penalties in section 11 of Pub.
-15 (Circular E) for more information.
+If you do not properly report your liabilities when required or if you